Exmaru/SimpleWeb/README.md

 </connectionStrings>
 ```

-The current version(v.1.0) does not support multiple connections, only `MSSQL` is available.
+The current version(v.1.0) does not support other databases, only `MSSQL` is available.

 You can set the following options:
  - `LogLevel` You can set it from 1 to 5.
 If you set it to 5, all logs will be recorded.
 If you set it to 1, only errors will be recorded.